Near-threshold $\pi^-$ photoproduction on the deuteron: Summary

 In summary, the first measurement of the near-threshold cross section for \PiM photoproduction on the deuteron has been presented along with model predictions.
 The models and the experimental data are in good agreement in the vicinity of the threshold and provide new insight into the FSI behavior in this energy regime.
-An extended article that provides further details about the experiment and the theoretical interpretation is currently in preparation.
+The behavior further away from the threshold could be investigated by a dedicated $\chi$PT calculation for the measured $\gamma d\rightarrow\pi^{-}pp$ reaction.
+Further insight into the discrepancies between experimental data and the models at energies $\gtrsim10$~MeV above threshold could be gained from differential cross-section measurements for $\gamma d\rightarrow\pi^{-}pp$, which would allow for a more detailed study of the effects of various partial waves.